nautobot/nautobot-app-version-control/docs/design.md

 Non-versioned models:

-* Cannot be edited on feature branches, they must only be edited on the main branch
+* Cannot be edited on feature branches, they can only be edited on the main branch
 * Will always be read from the tip of the main branch, rather than from a feature branch, regardless of what branch is specified in a request
 * Can’t have multiple versions: there is always a single version which is read-from, and edited on main.